-Deindustrialization was among the most disruptive social transformations of the 20th century.2 Moreover, it was recognized as such early in its unfolding.3 Why, then, did democratic capitalist regimes permit and survive this process, while state socialist regimes did not, so that deindustrialization arrived in Eastern Europe and the former USSR only after the fall of the Berlin Wall?4
+© 2021 The University of Chicago.
+All rights reserved.
+Published by The University of Chicago Press in association with Chicago Center for Contemporary Theory (3CT). https://doi.org/10.1086/716340 eindustrialization was one of the most disruptive social transformations of the twentieth century.
+Moreover, it was recognized as such early in its unfolding.
+Why, then, did democratic capitalist regimes permit and survive this process, while state socialist regimes did not, so that deindustrialization arrived in Eastern Europe and the former USSR only after the fall of the Berlin Wall?

 This outcome is particularly puzzling given that, when the pressures for and the challenges of deindustrialization first became prominent in the 1970s, it was far from obvious that the West would eventually let deindustrialization proceed or that the East would, for as long as it remained state socialist, refuse to undertake it.
-Nor was it obvious that the regimes of democratic capitalism would survive the unfolding process, while the state socialist regimes would fall, in part, over their inability to manage it.
+Nor was it obvious that the regimes of democratic capitalism would survive the unfolding process while the state socialist regimes would fall, in part, over their inability to manage it.